kth-step/HOL4P4/hol/p4_from_json/README.md

 #HOL4 files

 `excluded.sml` contains a list of tuples of categories (categorized by what blocks them from being parsed, as a string description) of tests and the test names themselves.
 Used to not re-transform tests you know will fail.

-`parse_vss_test.sml` is intended to demonstrate that the HOL4P4 terms obtained from petr4 match the hand-written ones.

 `parse_jsonScript.sml` is a theory of generic JSON objects.